gomorpheus/morpheus-docs/installation/database/percona/ubuntu/percona-config-5_7-ubuntu.rst

     mysql> ALTER USER 'root'@'localhost' IDENTIFIED BY 'rootPassword';

 #.
-Create the sstuser user and grant the permissions.
+Create the sstuser user, grant the permissions, and exit mysql.

    .. code-block:: bash

     mysql> CREATE USER 'sstuser'@'localhost' IDENTIFIED BY 'sstUserPassword';

    ..
-NOTE:: The sstuser and password will be used in the /etc/mysql/my.cnf configuration.
+NOTE:: The sstuser and password will be used in the /etc/my.cnf configuration.

    .. code-block:: bash